 6,310 plants were captured.
 Most of the data points are of single plants, but in cases of close-growing masses of the same species, the group’s center is captured and the point noted as a group.
 In the maps below, data from additional projects is also included.

-The data is being prepared for publication in the UM’s Enterprize ArcGIS environment so that any qualified user can discover and download the data itself.
-If you would like access at this point, please contact David Michener at: email@example.com
+The data is being prepared for publication in the UM’s Enterprise ArcGIS environment so that any qualified user can discover and download the data itself.
+If you would like access at this point, please contact David Michener at: firstname.lastname@example.org

 In the sample maps below, the Arboretum’s base map is keyed as “Surveyed”, “Partially Surveyed”, and “Not Surveyed”.
 These levels of completion reflect the purpose of the IMLS project: the historic landscape collection areas of the Nichols Arboretum.
 Several exotic woody species were specifically excluded, as they are being removed under our management practices.

 - All Risky Trees

 - Centennial Shrub Collection – Close Trees